-This page has information on the Government's proposal to streamline the regulatory regime for pest control, which follow public consultation in 2016.
+This page has information on the Government's changes to streamline the regulatory regime for pest control, which follow public consultation in 2016.

 Find out more

 Regulatory impact statement: Streamlining the regulatory regime for pest control